Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Appendix

 \section{Appendix}

-\paragraph{Questionnaires} The following pages cover the questionnaires (A/B) of the user study described in Sec. \ref{Experimental.UserStudy}.
-Each user received a study introduction sheet (first page), followed by 8 pages including 12 benign and 12 malignant lesions. \includepdf[pages=-,pagecommand={},width=\textwidth]{images/User_Study.pdf}
+\paragraph{Questionnaires} {The following pages exemplarily cover the questionnaires (A/B) of the LIDC-IDRI user study described in Sec.~\ref{Experimental.UserStudy}}.
+Each user received a study introduction sheet (first page), followed by 8 pages including 12 benign and 12 malignant lesions. {The questionnaires for the other studies were analogously structured and were conducted using web-based surveys.} \includepdf[pages=-,pagecommand={},width=\textwidth]{images/User_Study.pdf}